 As a career coach, here are a few steps I recommend you take after getting laid off from a job:

-While it can be tempting to immediately begin looking for a new job as soon as you are laid off, begin by carving out time for yourself and your mental health.
-You need to process your lay off regain your confidence before diving into the job search.
+While it can be tempting to immediately begin looking for a new job as soon as you are laid off, begin by carving out some time for yourself and your mental health.
+You need to process your lay off regain your confidence before diving into a job search.

 In the bigger picture, a day, a week, or a month dedicated to self-care and self-love is unlikely to impact your job search or your pocketbook.
-Additionally, this time off will ensure you show up as your fabulous self once you do land an informational interview or job interview.
+Additionally, this time off will ensure that you show up as your fabulous self once you do land an informational meeting or job interview.

 2. Create a job search plan.

 After you have taken time to grieve the loss of your job, set aside time to outline your job search plan.
-Action is a powerful tool to combat the anxiety and fear that often coincide with losing a job.
+Action is a powerful tool to combat anxiety and fear.
 I advise my career coaching clients to spend most of their job search time networking and building relationships.

-As my mentor Jill Katz of Assemble HR Consulting describes the key to looking for a job, you want to focus your efforts on ‘relationship searching’ rather than ‘job searching.’
+As my mentor Jill Katz, of Assemble HR Consulting, describes it, you want to focus your efforts on “relationship searching” rather than “job searching.”
 Relationship searching is increasingly important as you progress through your career, since as you rise up the ladder into senior management and executive-level roles, more jobs are landed through networking.

 3. Ask for help with your job search.

 Finally, ask your friends, family, former supervisors and colleagues, and mentors for help if you have been laid off from your job.
-Increase the likeliness of receiving help during your job search by being clear with your call-to-action.
+Increase the likeliness of receiving help during your search by being clear about your call to action.
 “I am interested in Director of Engineering roles at Meta.
 Who do you know in similar roles?” is an example of a clear call to action.